diekgait/translateyoutube/README.md

 `0:00:27.060,0:00:34.260`\
 `For several years I fought with MTA to try to get wireless communications to enable eight million people to use them every day.`

+*If you see a newline here it's because of github not because there is one.

 Bad example:

 `0:00:27.060,0:00:34.260`\